FedRAMP/docs/tools/site/content/rev5/playbook/agency/authorization/sponsoring.md

-# Partnering for Initial FedRAMP Authorization
+# Sponsoring Initial FedRAMP Authorization

 Federal agencies can partner with a Cloud Service Provider (CSP) for an initial FedRAMP authorization if they would like to use a CSO that is not currently FedRAMP Authorized.
 The rest of this playbook explains the initial FedRAMP authorization process, providing guidance and tips for success at each point along the way.

-# Common Questions About Partnership
+## Common Questions About Sponsoring Authorization

 Answers to the frequently asked questions below can be found under the “[Federal Agencies](https://help.fedramp.gov/hc/en-us/sections/27700650101403-Federal-Agencies)” section on the [FAQs](https://help.fedramp.gov/hc/en-us/categories/27695387528859-Frequently-Asked-Questions-FAQs) page of [FedRAMP’s Help Center](https://help.fedramp.gov/hc/en-us).
 If you have additional questions about the responsibility of an initial authorizing agency, please first reach out to your agency’s FedRAMP Agency Liaison before reaching out to FedRAMP at [intake@fedramp.gov](mailto:intake@FedRAMP.gov).